 This solution addresses KI #1 to support:

 This solution enable VAL server subscribes to SEALDD server for policy enforcement notification and be notified when policy is enforced.
-This solution has no architecture imapct.
+This solution has no architecture impact.

 5.3 Solution #2: Transmission enhancement based on traffic characteristics